clarkwinkelmann/flarum-ext-prominent-post-numbers/README.md

 If you want to translate the prefix or use a suffix, you can leave the prefix field blank and instead customize the `clarkwinkelmann-prominent-post-numbers.views.format` translation value that contains the `{number}` replacement pattern.

+You need to clear Flarum's cache after changing the prefix or translation because the value is copied in the TextFormatter optimized parser.

 ## Installation

     composer require clarkwinkelmann/flarum-ext-prominent-post-numbers